nupur06p/ethernaut-challenge/Delegation/Solution.md

 # Delegation

-In the Delegation challenge, we have the below complexity to beat the level:
+In this challenge, we have the below complexity to beat the level:

 "The goal of this level is for you to claim ownership of the instance you are given."